softlayer/sl-ember-components/README.md

 Most usually employed by a controller being used to back an implementation of the *sl-grid* component, this mixin should be used whenever pagination support for a data set is desired.

+**Helpers**

+*get-key*
+arguments: an object, a key, a default key

+The key is resolved on the object and returned unless it is falsy.
+In this case, and if a default key is supplied, the default key is resolved on the object and that result is returned.

+*render-component*
+arguments: component name, optional bound properties

+Render the component referenced by name.
+Bound properties can be passed to the component in the normal fashion.

 ---

 All of this functionality is provided through a combination of leveraging the best-of-breed of other component offerings